dportik/SuperCRUNCH/docs/Analysis_Overview.md

 `>JX999516.1 LIOLAEMUS PICTUS VOUCHER LP111; EXOPHILIN 5 (EXPH5) GENE, PARTIAL CDS`

-Notice punctuation and parentheses are left intact.
-In this example, the EXOPHILIN 5 and EXOPHILIN labels will both find a match, but not EXOPHILIN-5 or EXOPHILIN PROTEIN 5.
+Notice punctuation and parentheses are left intact and the line is simply converted to uppercase.
+In this example, the 'EXOPHILIN 5' and 'EXOPHILIN' labels are both contained in the line and would produce a match, but 'EXOPHILIN-5' and 'EXOPHILIN PROTEIN 5' would not.
+The more specific or complex a label search term is, the less likely it is to produce an exact match.
+My recommendation is to find the simplest common denominator among records and include that label, along with more complex search labels.

-The success of finding loci depends on defining appropriate locus abbreviations and labels.

 ---------------